 Create a superpixel representation of the image, returned as a label matrix.

-Create the rasterized grid of the regions in the label matrix.
+Find the region boundaries of the label matrix.

 mask = boundarymask(L);

 Display the boundary mask over the original image by using the

 labeloverlay function.
 The region boundaries of the label matrix appear as 1-pixel wide cyan lines.

 Label matrix, specified as a 2-D numeric matrix of nonnegative numbers or a 2-D logical matrix.